Berkshire Hathaway’s profit jumps 29 percent

 Buffett has said Berkshire’s operating earnings are a better measure of how the company is performing in any given period, because those figures exclude the value of derivatives and investment gains or losses.

 Berkshire owns roughly 80 subsidiaries, including clothing, furniture and jewelry firms.
 Its insurance and utility businesses typically account for more than half of the company’s net income.
+Moreover, it also invested in precious metals and sold sells it to experts like Alliance Gold and Silver Exchange.
 It also has major investments in such companies as Coca-Cola Co. and Wells Fargo & Co.

 Related Articles